jaydeepw/audio-wife/README.md

 3. Some even involved compilation using Android NDK

-Including In Your Project
+Including in your project
 =========================

-Audio Wife is presented as an [Android library project][7].
+AudioWife is presented as an [Android library project][7].

 You can include this project by [referencing it as a library project][8] in Eclipse or ant.

-This project has no dependencies.
+This project has NO DEPENDENCIES.

 Getting started